Burnaby Eagles: 2013 to 2019 - Canadian Development

 The club started to focus on the development of Canadian players, with the club noted for the numerous Canadian representatives during this time.
 Canadian players were the club B&F winners for four years running, Jim Oertel (2015 & 2016), Gino Brancati (2017) and Trent Loosemore (2018) all becoming regular Canadian representatives.

 On the field the club struggled for several seasons although David Kuss won the league goal-kicking in 2013.
 The Burnaby Eagles next appeared in a grand final during the 2016 season with Jake Wilkins the coach however went down in a close game by 10 points.

 In 2019 Rory Bennett became the first Eagle in 8 years to win the BC AFL best & fairest.

-2020 to present - Womens team and post-COVID
+2020 to present - Women's team and post-COVID

 Women players had occasionally played in the Men's BC AFL competition.
-In 2018 a fully fledged Womens club Vancouver Vixens was formed as the only Womens team in Vancouver.
+In 2018 a fully fledged Women's club Vancouver Vixens was formed as the only Women's team in Vancouver.
 The team would play against nearby Seattle and various tournaments.
-In late 2019 the Vixens team merged in with Burnaby Eagles to form the only Vancouver based club with both a Womens and Mens section.
+In late 2019 the Vixens team merged with Burnaby Eagles to form the only Vancouver based club with both a Women's and Men's section.

 COVID interrupted both the 2020 and 2021 seasons with a tentative restart in 2022.